bb-io/GlobalLink/README.md

 ### Submission Events

 GlobalLink Enterprise app provides polling-based events for monitoring submissions:
-- **On submission created**: A polling event that periodically checks for new submissions.
+- **On submissions claimed**: A polling event that periodically checks for new claimed submissions.
 This event triggers only for submissions with the status `Active` that have been claimed by the user, ensuring they're ready for translation processing.
 - **On submission completed**: A polling event that periodically checks for completed submissions.
 If completed submissions are found, the event is triggered.

 ### User Events